Il cielo attende il tramonto “the sky is waiting for sunset.”

 I love taking the time (when I can) to watch the sunset no matter where I am whether that be in Chicago or on my travels.
 It allows me to slow down (ideally with wine, of course) and take a moment to reflect on the day.
 Without fail, it always has a way of putting life into perspective. 🙂

-So when you are ending what no doubt was a special day in Florence, admiring great works of art, shopping and eating gelato at every corner, you must make sure to find yourself in an opportune spot to top it off watching the sky turn to gold and see the soft yet brilliant orange glow fall over the city.
+So when you are ending what no doubt was a special day in Florence, admiring great works of art, shopping and eating gelato at every corner, you must make sure to find yourself in an opportune spot to watch the sky turn to gold and see the soft yet brilliant orange glow fall over the city.
 Much like their art, fashion and food, Italian sunsets are unlike any other.
 I might be biased but first check out this list below and experience it for yourself before making a judgement…Capisci? 😉

 Treking up to Piazzale Michelangelo is a must do for any trip to Florence whether you are going to catch the sunset or enjoy a picnic lunch.
 If you’re in the city center, you can walk up to the Piazzale Michelangelo easily by climbing up the stairs from Piazza Poggi found at the base of the hill that the Pizzale sits on or take bus 12 or 13 from the center.
 You can also follow via Michelangelo from Piazza Ferruccio.
 Either way, it is easy to find and you really just need to follow the trail of tourists.
 It is a very popular spot!
 (But don’t let that deter you).
 There is a reason it is so popular.
 The view will take your breath away (if the trek up the hill didn’t already). 😉 If you are interested in packing a picnic, check out ZEB (wrote a post previously) on the way.
 Alberto or Giuseppina can help you pick out a great bottle of wine, Tuscan meats and cheeses!